patrickmaynard/plz-names/README.md

 # plz-names

-This is a simple collection of plz names and codes.
+A simple microservice for suggesting German PLZ codes.